About Beacon Technology (8)

 The sync process is done once a week automatically using the app that implements our SDK, or whenever you want using the management app.
 You can also request system updates using the checkbox under the column System Data Update Required in your beacon list.
 Check it if you want updated system info data upon first beacon content delivery.

-(Android and iOS) has the following services enabled: Bluetooth, location services
+2. Check if your OS (Android and iOS) has the following services enabled: Bluetooth, location services and Wi-Fi / 3G.

 Yes, you can.
 By using our CMS you can create the content you want to be sent out.
 The message can be either a picture, message or link to a website or youtube video